Miltos-Chalaidopoulos/Microprocessors/README.md

 # Microprocessors exercises

-This repository contains several C used to calculate or aproximate (using Monte Carlo),signal probabilities and switching activities in digital logic circuits.
+This repository contains several C programms used to calculate or aproximate (using Monte Carlo),signal probabilities and switching activities in digital logic circuits.

 ## Contents